 We have mentioned here many designers however with events like Pakistan Fashion Week and Lakme Fashion Week, we get a glimpse into how these traditional shoes have evolved over the centuries.
 We see the likes of Omar Mansoor and Marios Schwab display their thrilling collections complete with Khussas, slippers and attractive shoes in general.

-Archived in the Bata Shoe museum in Canada are a Prince’s Khussa from the 18th Century and if one was to ask the price?
+Archived in the Bata Shoe Museum in Canada is a Prince’s Khussa from the 18th Century and if one was to ask the price?
 A mere $160,000.
-This is blatantly due to its historical significance but also to the fact that they are encrusted in rubies and diamonds.
-At the other end of the spectrum you are able to get fabulous Asian footwear for both men and women from the likes of Rupali, Bombay Stores, Kadam London and Chaand Bazaar.
+This is blatantly due to its historical significance but also to the fact that they are encrusted with rubies and diamonds.
+At the other end of the spectrum, you are able to get fabulous Asian footwear for both men and women from the likes of Rupali, Bombay Stores, Kadam London and Chaand Bazaar.

 These pulchritudinous yet majestic shoes manifest YSL’s famous quote ‘fashion fades, style is eternal’.
 The style of Asian footwear has undoubtedly moulded itself towards every age it has found itself in and it seems as though this style, be it on ceremonial occasions or otherwise, is not fading anytime soon!